Let me start by telling you a few things, first- an average person spends around 2 hours at least surfing through videos on his/her phone daily.

 Vimeo allows you to create Vimeo On Demand (VOD) pages where your viewers will have to pay to watch your videos and you get to keep 90% of the revenue.

-Youtube gets like 500 hours worth of upload every minute!
+Youtube gets 500 hours worth of upload every minute!
 So it has to process all that data using AI, so naturally they compress video quality to handle that kind of load.

 With Vimeo the processing load is lighter and so all your videos are going to be full HD, no compressions!